 2. Expand both the Props and Anchors hierarchies to view your character's list of props and anchors.

 3. Select a prop, then drag and drop it over the anchor you want to attach it to.
-It should end up being a child of the anchor.
+It should end up being

 4. Select the prop in the Hierarchy view to view its properties in the Inspector view.